rwaldron/tc39-notes/es7/2017-01/jan-26.md

 AWB: It seems strange to say SuperPrivilegedObject.global--who'd want to say that

 MF: The global object isn't typically being used to say like, i for iterating over an array.
-It's a system level thing it is seen as a priroity.
+It's a system level thing it is seen as a priority.

 JHD: People access the global variable a lot because historically we had no module system.